preisert/argument-reasoning-patterns/README.md

 The corpus is created using brat and the annotation is in the brat standoff format (see http://brat.nlplab.org/standoff.html).
 The configuration files for viewing with brat is also included in corpus.

-The annotated data is found in the following files:

 # Data
+The annotated data may be found in the following folders:
   - dev: 20 annotated arg-microtext corpus texts used for development
   - test: 67 annotated arg-microtext corpus texts